-The Notes and the related guarantee: Are Not FDIC Insured Are Not Bank Guaranteed May Lose Value terrer Issuer: BofA Finance Guarantor: BAC Denominations: The Notes will be issued in minimum denominations of \$1,000.00 and whole multiples of \$1,000.00 in excess thereof.
+Issuer: BofA Finance Guarantor: BAC Denominations: The Notes will be issued in minimum denominations of \$1,000.00 and whole multiples of \$1,000.00 in excess thereof.
 Term: Approximately 12 months, unless previously called.
-Underlyings: The Nasdaq-100 [®] Index (Bloomberg symbol: "NDX"), the Russell 2000 [®] Index (Bloomberg symbol: "RTY") and the S&P 500 [®] Index (Bloomberg symbol: "SPX"), each a price return index.
-Pricing Date: September 27, 2024 Issue Date: October 2, 2024 Valuation Date: September 29, 2025, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Calculation Days" in the accompanying product supplement.
-Maturity Date: October 2, 2025 Starting Value: With respect to each Underlying, its closing level on the pricing date.
-Ending Value: With respect to each Underlying, its closing level on the Valuation Date.
+Underlyings: The Nasdaq-100 [®] Index (Bloomberg symbol: "NDX"), the Russell 2000 [®] Index (Bloomberg symbol: "RTY") and the S&P 500 [®] Index (Bloomberg symbol: "SF each a price return index.
+Pricing Date: October 30, 2024 Issue Date: November 6, 2024 Valuation Date: October 30, 2025, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Calculation Day accompanying product supplement.
+Maturity Date: November 6, 2025 Starting Value: With respect to each Underlying, its closing level on the pricing date.
+Ending Value: Ending Value: With respect to each Underlying, its closing level on the Valuation Date.
 Threshold Value: With respect to each Underlying, 70.00% of its Starting Value.
-Fixed Coupon Payment: Provided that the Notes have not been previously called, we will pay a monthly Fixed Coupon Payment of \$7.375 per \$1,000.00 in principal amount of Notes (equal to a rate of 0.7375% per month or 8.85% per annum) on the applicable Fixed Payment Date (including the Maturity Date).
+Fixed Coupon Payment: Provided that the Notes have not been previously called, we will pay a monthly Fixed Coupon Payment of \$7.084 per \$1,000.00 in principal amount of Notes (equal to a rate of 0.7084% per month or 8.50% per annum) on the applicable Fixed Payment Date (including the Maturity Date).
 Optional Early Redemption: On any monthly Call Payment Date, we have the right to redeem all (but not less than all) of the Notes at the Early Redemption Amount.
 No further amounts will be payable following an Optional Early Redemption.
 We will give notice to the trustee at least five business days but not more than 60 calendar days before the applicable Call Payment Date.
-Early Redemption Amount: For each \$1,000.00 in principal amount of Notes, \$1,000.00, plus the applicable Fixed Coupon Payment.
-Redemption Amount: If the Notes have not been called prior to maturity, the Redemption Amount per \$1,000.00 in principal amount of Notes will be: a) If the Ending Value of the Least Performing Underlying is greater than or equal to its Threshold Value: \$1,000.00; or b) If the Ending Value of the Least Performing Underlying is less than its Threshold Value: 1,000.00 + (1,000.00 imes Underlying Return of the Least Performing Underlying) In this case, the Redemption Amount (excluding the final Fixed Coupon Payment) will be less than 70.00% of the principal amount and you could lose up to 100.00% of your investment in the Notes.
+Early Redemption Amount: edemption Amount: For each \$1,000.00 in principal amount of Notes, \$1,000.00, plus the applicable Fixed Coupon Payment.
+Redemption Amount: If the Notes have not been called prior to maturity, the Redemption Amount per \$1,000.00 in principal amount of Notes will be: a) If the Ending Value of the Least Performing Underlying is greater than or equal to its Threshold Value: \$1,000.00; or b) If the Ending Value of the Least Performing Underlying is less than its Threshold Value: \$1,000.00 + (\$1,000.00 × Underlying Return of the Least Performing Underlying) In this case, the Redemption Amount (excluding the final Fixed Coupon Payment) will be less than 70.00% of the principal amount and you could 100.00% of your investment in the Notes.
 The Redemption Amount will also include the final Fixed Coupon Payment regardless of the performance of the Least Performing Underlying.
-Fixed Payment Dates: As set forth beginning on page PS-4
+Fixed Payment Dates: As set forth beginning on page PS-4 11 FIXED INCOME ISSUER CALLABLE YIELD NOTES PS-2